vaibhavallure/testrepo/Readme.md

 - adjust config.inc.php to your needs
 - access via http://localhost:8080/phpmyadmin/

+## Using mailhog
+- By default containter is using mhsendmail to send internal emails to mailhog
+- you can access mailhog via http://localhost:8025
+- check phpdocker/php-fpm/php-ini-overrides.ini
+- see section below

 ## Getting Production Ready
 - Setup cron* files on project root in a crontab
 - Setup mails on server so that sales, marketing etc.. can be aware of their tasks